Updated: Aug 5

 In Data Virtualisation there is no duplication of data, but a link to different data sources, which, regardless of whether or not they are structured data, the Virtual layer can create combinations between different models.

 Finally, this tool can provide information across different data reporting platforms, managing at a single point who can access and ensuring data security.

-These unique capabilities of Data Virtualization are not intended to eliminate existing infrastructures, but enable them to be empowered with new possibilities, making every investment in IT reused, increasing speed and efficiency.
+These unique capabilities of Data Virtualisation are not intended to eliminate existing infrastructures, but enable them to be empowered with new possibilities, making every investment in IT reused, increasing speed and efficiency.

-We don’t know what the future holds, but we have the clarity to realize that it goes through Data Virtualization.
+We don’t know what the future holds, but we have the clarity to realize that it goes through Data Virtualisation.

 by Gonçalo Ricardo